 Asbestos vinyl tiles contain predominantly white asbestos, with asbestos content usually no more than 1%.

 Often used to replace damaged thermoplastic floor tiles, it’s common to have a mix of both types of tiles in a single room.
 When new vinyl tiles have been used as a replacement ,you can end up with both asbestos and non-asbestos floor tiles side by side.

 Asbestos containing sheet flooring and linoleum is still being found during asbestos surveys.
 The most common asbestos occurrence with this type of flooring is an asbestos paper lining found on the underside of the flooring.
 Although the upper layer of the flooring can be asbestos free the backing layer can be up to 100% asbestos.

 Apart from the flooring types detailed above it is also possible to have yet another asbestos issue with your floors.
 Believe it or not, some types of floor screed can also contain asbestos.
-Usually red or pink in appearance these asbestos floor screeds contain a small amount of white asbestos.
-The asbestos floor screed is very low risk but needs to be identified so correct procedures can be adopted when undertaking work to repair or replace flooring.
+Usually red or pink floor screeds contain a small amount of white asbestos.
+Asbestos floor screed is very low risk but needs to be identified so correct procedures can be adopted when undertaking work to repair or replace flooring.

 Sampling and analysis of asbestos floor tiles

 Some key points to remember when sampling floor tiles:

 - Ensure that all the different types of floor tile are sampled in case you have a mixture of asbestos and non-asbestos floor tiles